oznogon/gattaibushido-public/rules/05_coach.md

 * Enforce - Can use Buffers to ignore Strike Range
 * Fortify - S: increase TR of existing Threats
 * Harbinger - Each Push in a Throwdown forces discards from your Deck
-* Heavy-Hitter - Each Push in a Throwdown adds +Trauma to the Threat's Payload
+* Heavy-Hitter - Each Push in a Throwdown deals +Trauma
 * Infiltrate (2X) - W: Discard 1 current Favor card *or* S: Discard 1 entire Favor card stack
 * Rumble Tech - Gives the BGM a new Rumble Tech
 * Sap - W: One player discards to burn Team Resouces *or* D: Choose and deplete a Team Resource